networknt/light-doc/content/concern/server.md

 reviewed: true
 ---

 This module is responsible for managing the life cycle of the embedded Undertow core HTTP server.
-It starts the server and initializes all middleware handlers/plugins along with a route handler provider.
-It stops the server and allows the resources to be released even someone clicks CTRL+C on the terminal.
+It starts the server and initializes all middleware handlers/plugins along with a route handler provider when the handler chain is defined in the `service.yml`  or OrchestrationHandler when the handler chains are defined in the `handler.yml`.
+It gracefully stops the server and allows the resources to be released and all in-flight requests to be processed before the server instance is deregistered on the service registry even someone clicks CTRL+C on the terminal.

 ### Startup Hooks

 During server startup, a list of startup hooks is called to initialize the context and environment for the server instance.
-For example, creating database connection pool, initialize cache.
+For example, creating a database connection pool, initialize cache, etc.

 All startup hooks must implement the following interface.